angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 ## Types of Buildings

 A building's level is determined by the total sum of every member's investment in that building.
 In your city, there are three types of it: Worker, Resource and Special buildings.
 You can gain small rewards for your first 10 investments in each building, every day!
-Some workers will give you some resources, some will give speed up your quest times and more.
+Some workers will give you additional resources, some will give speed up your quest times, crafts and more!

 Below, we'll have a closer look on these perks!

 ### Worker Buildings